 Like the Airflow, the Zephyr provided above-average ride comfort and a spacious interior.
 The passengers sat within the wheelbase on wider-than-normal, chair-height seats, initially with chrome seat rails like the early Airflow’s.
 There was still a driveshaft hump, but it was low and relatively slim.
 Visibility was surprisingly good except to the rear, where the driver’s vision hampered by the small backlight and thick sail panels.

 The Zephyr’s greatest impact stemmed not from its technology or its performance, but its styling.
 Unlike the Airflow, which had elegant detailing but a rather dumpy shape, the Lincoln-Zephyr looked sleek and futuristic.
-Lincoln even stole a match on GM with the Zephyr’s semi-faired headlamps, a feature GM styling chief Harley Earl had wanted for some time, but had as yet been unable to get.
+Lincoln even stole a march on GM with the Zephyr’s semi-faired headlamps, a feature GM styling chief Harley Earl had wanted for some time, but had as yet been unable to get.
 Fender-mounted headlamps were nothing new — Pierce-Arrow had offered them since 1913 — but they were generally mounted atop the fender rather than faired into it.
 In all, the Zephyr was a fine example of the Streamline Moderne idiom and proved very influential, not least for Ford; the 1937 Ford, for instance, bore a pronounced resemblance to the previous year’s Zephyr.

 ZEPHYR TO MARKET